Nathlaung Kyaung Temple: Architecture and Iconography

-One particularly significant but fragmentary sculpture depicts the cosmic creation myth: Vishnu reclining on the serpent Shesha (Kala Naga), floating on the ocean of eternity.
+One particularly significant but fragmentary sculpture depicts the cosmic creation myth: Vishnu reclining on the serpent Shesha, floating on the ocean of eternity.
 From Vishnu's navel emerges a lotus from which the god Brahma is born.
 Although only the serpent's curled tail remains, the sculpture hints at a once-elaborate representation of the Trimurti: Vishnu, Shiva, and Brahma.

 Cultural Significance

 According to legend, the temple was built to contain all the local spirits (nat) so that Buddhism could be established and practiced peacefully in the Bagan Kingdom.
 This blending of indigenous nat worship with Brahmanical and Buddhist traditions reflects the syncretic religious atmosphere of Pagan-era Myanmar.